 - Read one of the Acting books.
-Vol. 1 only works for Levels 1-3, Vol. 2 for Levels 4–7, and Vol. 3 for 7–9.
-You can’t get to Level 10 from books.
+Vol. 1 only works for levels 1-3, Vol. 2 for levels 4–7, and Vol. 3 for 7–9.
+You can’t get to level 10 from books.

 You’ll be able to keep track of your Acting skill in the Skills panel (hotkey L).
 Your Acting skill will increase more quickly when your sim is in the Confident mood.
 At skill Level 4, you’ll unlock the Trouper’s Looking Glass, and at skill Level 8, you’ll unlock the Basic Microphone Stand, both of which increase your Acting skill at a faster rate.

-Getting into the Confident Mood
+How to Get in the Confident Mood

 The Confident mood can boost your acting performance and is always the best mood to be in for any work you do as an actor.
 Before your sim can be Confident, you may have to deal with any negative moods, such as Sad.